SarahBuechner/DMML2019_Team_Google/README.md

 ## Getting Started

+First of all, you need to download all the files from the **[Database]**(https://github.com/SarahBuechner/DMML2019_Team_Google/tree/master/Database/Database) folder `AAL.csv`, `DAL.csv`, `LUV.csv`, `UAL.csv` and `Tweets.csv`.
+If you prefer, you can use the URL provided in the section **Databases links**.

 ### Prerequisites

-Before start, you must to **install the software the `Plotnine` package* which is an implementation of a grammar of graphics in Python based on ggplot2.
+Before start, you must to **install the software the** `Plotnine` **package** which is an implementation of a grammar of graphics in Python based on ggplot2.
 The grammar allows users to compose plots by explicitly mapping data to the visual objects that make up the plot.
 You can implement the following command:

 ```python
 !pip install 'plotnine[all]'